Navigating the First Year of Law School: 1L Timeline

 - If you are considering transferring law schools, some schools offer early admission, and you can submit an application during your spring semester with fall semester grades.
 (You also can wait until the completion of spring semester when all schools who accept transfers will take applications.)

 - If you are interested in a 2L summer associate position, attend Career Services programming on OCI (likely held mid-semester in March or April).
-(Don't forget to grab your own copy of the Vault Guide to Summer Associate Interviewing and Top-Ranked Programs from your Career Services office!)
+(Don't forget to download a copy of the Vault Guide to Summer Associate Interviewing and Top-Ranked Programs—check with Career Services for your Vault Law login!)
 Attend firm events offered through your school and networking opportunities.

 - Mid-semester, you will choose classes for 2L fall semester.
 Decide whether to pursue a clinic.
 Complete necessary material for clinic application.
 (Clinics can be competitive, so be sure to prepare in advance so your materials stand out.)